 Besides, original Super-Compressor cases had the bezel crown designed the same way.
-Fixed in one position, non-lockable.
-If it ain’t broke, don’t fix it, and I’m glad that DH did it this way.
+It is fixed in one position, non-lockable.
+If it isn’t broke, don’t fix it, and I’m glad that DH did it this way.

 I must confess that the crown used for turning the bezel had me unconvinced in the beginning.
 I was slightly afraid that it’d operate way too lightly, causing the internal bezel to turn accidentally.
 Most people wouldn’t bother about that.
 However, the obsessive-compulsive side of me wouldn’t let that slide.

 I wore the watch under a winter jacket with the gloves tucked into the sleeves.
 This means that the crown had plenty of material to rub against, and to be turned by.
 Did it turn?
 No.